xitiomet/irc-gpt-bot/README.md

     },
     "openAiKey": "",         // Your Open-AI API Key "logPath": "./irc-gpt-bot-logs/", // Log path
-    "completionsApiUrl": "https://api.openai.com/v1/chat/completions" //optional for local ai server can also be in bot config
+    "apiServer": true, // provide api server and web interface "apiPort": 6553, // port for api server and web interface "apiPassword": "changeme", // password for api server and web interface "completionsApiUrl": "https://api.openai.com/v1/chat/completions" //optional for local ai server can also be in bot config
 }
 ```